waylaidwanderer/gemini-plays-pokemon-public/notepad.md

-## I. Core Protocols & Immediate Actions (v38162)
+## I. Core Protocols & Immediate Actions (v38288)
 - **CRITICAL: Immediate Data Management:** I will use `manage_world_knowledge`, `define_map_marker`, and `notepad_edit` on the *same turn* a discovery is made.
 Deferring tasks is a critical failure.
 This is my highest priority.
-- **CRITICAL: WKG Protocol (v5):** Before adding any node or edge, I will FIRST query the WKG with `wkg_checker` to confirm it doesn't already exist.
+- **CRITICAL: WKG Protocol (v6):** Upon any map transition, I will immediately document BOTH the departure and arrival nodes, and the connecting edge, before any further exploration.
 All `warp` edges MUST include a `destination_entry_point`.
 All new nodes MUST have descriptive `tags`.
 I will use `wkg_inspector` to verify all known exits before declaring an area a dead end.
-- **CRITICAL: Map Marker Protocol (v3):** I will mark defeated trainers and used warps (both entry and exit points) *immediately* after the event occurs.
-This is not a task to be deferred.
+- **CRITICAL: Map Marker Protocol (v4):** I will mark defeated trainers and used warps (both entry and exit points) *immediately* after the event occurs.
+I will consolidate redundant markers.
 - **CRITICAL: Protocol Enforcement:** I will make a conscious effort to use the `protocol_enforcement_agent` before finalizing my plan each turn to catch my own mistakes.
 - **CRITICAL: Agent & Tool Maintenance:** If a custom tool or agent is found to be faulty or bugged, fixing it becomes the **ABSOLUTE HIGHEST PRIORITY**, superseding ALL other gameplay objectives.

 ## II.
 Game Mechanics & Battle Intel
 ### A. Confirmed ROM Hack Changes
 - **Type Matchups:** Psychic > Ghost/Poison, Ghost > Psychic, Bite (Normal) > Psychic, Normal !> Psychic, Electric > Rock/Water, CUT (Normal) > VICTREEBEL (Grass/Poison), Flying > Grass/Poison (super-effective).
 - **Type Immunities:** Psychic is immune to Electric.
+Pidgeotto (Normal/Flying) is immune to Ghost-type moves like Confuse Ray.
 - **Status Ailments:** Rock/Ground-types are NOT immune to being poisoned by Poison-type moves.
 MUK appears to be immune to powder-based status moves (SLEEP POWDER, STUN SPORE).
 - **Evasion Mechanics:** PSYWAVE, a move that should never miss, can fail against a target with extreme evasion boosts (e.g., multiple MINIMIZE uses).
 - **Poison Type Effectiveness:** Poison-type moves are NOT-VERY-EFFECTIVE against Poison-types.